 Listed below are some of the best educational resources for improving your financial modeling skills.

 REFM (Real Estate Financial Modeling) is probably the most developed and thorough real estate financial modeling platform.
 It was created by Bruce Kirsch in 2009 and is the industry standard for Excel-based real estate modeling.
-The program offers training courses, downloadable models – some of which are free, and a certificate program.
+The program offers training courses, downloadable models – some of which are free, and a Certificate Program.
 It has live courses in New York and an online self-study program.
 Bruce is even a co-author of the latest version of the most popular real estate investment textbook (Real Estate Finance and Investments: Risks and Opportunities by Peter Linneman & Bruce Kirsch).
 They recently came out with the REFAI Course (Real Estate Finance & Investment Certification).
 This course isn’t cheap, but its ROI is significant due to the exeptional content.
 They not only show you how to model in Excel, but Dr. Linneman explains how and why things are done in practice.
 I learned a lot from the course.
 Get it here.

 A.CRE is an online resource created by two very experienced real estate finance guys.
 It provides some educational resources, but its strength is in the number of quality models that are available for download.
 They have acquisition models, leasing models, development models, and portfolio models across all asset types.
 They have recently added a career section for job seekers and employers.